TimeMosaic: Temporal Heterogeneity Guided Time Series Forecasting via Adaptive Granularity Patch and Segment-wise Decoding: Experiments

 \paragraph{Channel Modeling Strategy.} Although our core design centers on segment-wise forecasting with adaptive patch granularity, handling multivariate inputs remains essential.
 To ensure compatibility, we incorporate a modular \textit{channel modeling component}, which supports both {Channel-Independent} (CI)~\cite{patchtst} and {Channel-Dependent} (CD)~\cite{hu2025timefilter} schemes.
 Specifically, we provide multiple instantiations ranging from simple per-variable modeling to prompt-augmented or calendar-aware variants.
 These options are fully pluggable and do not interfere with the main forecasting pipeline.
 By default, we adopt the Channel dependent strategy.
 A comprehensive description and comparison of all variants are provided in Appendix~\ref{channel}.

 \paragraph{Implementation Details.} All the experiments are implemented in PyTorch~\cite{paszke2019pytorchimperativestylehighperformance}, and conducted on eight A800 GPU.
 Even in recent studies, it is common to set $drop\_last=True$ during data preprocessing~\cite{chen2025simpletm, wang2025fredf}, and this issue has been explicitly discussed in the TFB~\cite{qiu2024tfb}, highlighting its potential impact on evaluation fairness.
-In our work, we adopt a unified benchmark with $drop\_last=False$ to ensure full sequence utilization and fair comparisons.
+Following the time series forecasting benchmark TFB's settings~\cite{qiu2024tfb}, we do not use the "drop last" trick during the testing phase to ensure a fair comparison.
 Our benchmark comprehensively includes 20+ state-of-the-art forecasting models across 17 real-world datasets, ensuring a fair comparison by unifying implementation settings and avoiding over-tuning parameter.
 And some approaches~\cite{hu2025timefilter} discard the use of \textit{EarlyStopping}, which in our view disregards the essential role of the validation set.
 Therefore, when integrating with other methods, we consistently retain this setting to ensure fair and reliable evaluation.

 \paragraph{Unified Experimental Settings.} To ensure fair comparison, we conduct two types of experiments.
 For long-term forecasting, we follow the unified evaluation protocol proposed by TimesNet~\cite{timesnet}, using a lookback length $L=96$ and prediction lengths $T = {96, 192, 336, 720}$ across all long-term datasets.
 For short-term forecasting, we adopt a fixed prediction length $T=12$, which is commonly used in traffic prediction tasks.
 The lookback length is also set to $L=96$.
 The averaged results under this unified setting are reported in Table~\ref{tab:experiments1}.
 Table~\ref{tab:experiments1} presents results across all models using best configurations obtained via hyperparameter tuning, including the number of layers, attention heads, hidden dimension ($d_{\text{model}}$), and feedforward dimension ($d_{\text{ff}}$), with a lookback window of 96.
 In contrast, Table~\ref{tab:fair-experiments} reports results with an identical parameter setting shared by all models, using a longer lookback window of 320.